-This seminar focuses on issues related to five areas of Church Revitalization: Revitalization, Refocusing, Renewing, Restoring, and Restarting.
+This seminar focuses on issues related to five areas of Church Revitalization: Revitalization, Refocusing,

+Renewing, Restoring, and Restarting.
 The student focuses on developing a contextual model to use with church revitalization as well as the developmental phases of growing a healthy growing work.

-33262 Church Revitalization II

-This seminar is designed to take Christian leaders through a process that promotes personal spiritual health and revitalization.
+33262 Revitalization and Renewal Perspectives 4 hrs This seminar is designed to take Christian leaders through a process that promotes personal spiritual health and revitalization.

-33263 Church Revitalization III 4 hrs
+33263 Contextualized Strategic Planning for Revitalization 4 hrs